-I like proving that if you really want to grow your own food, no matter what the problems - you can always find some way to overcome them if you really want to!
+I like proving that if you really want to grow your own food you can - no matter what the problems!
+As long as you have a patch of ground or a few containers, you can always find some way to overcome your problems if you really want to.
 That's as long as you can at least sit or stand upright!
 A great friend of mine was recently diagnosed with MS and can barely walk - but loves growing her own food - so her son has collected a few bathtubs that were about to be thrown out off building sites and made her a very idiosyncratic container garden!
-As at the moment standing upright holding onto a walking frame is just about all I can do until my ankle is better - I've decided to experiment with a bit more disabled gardening.
-So I got my daughter to carry my stepladder out from the polytunnel where is usually lives, to beside our front step, so that I can do some more experimenting with gardening in small spaces or with physical difficulties.
-This is something which I did a lot years ago after spinal surgery, and when living in a house with a tiny garden - so it's nothing new to me - although I now have lots of new ideas with more experience.
+As at the moment standing upright holding onto a walking frame is often just about all I can do until my ankle is better - I've decided to experiment with a few more methods of disabled gardening, and gardening in small spaces or with physical difficulties.
+This is something which I did a lot years ago after spinal surgery, while living in a house with a tiny garden so it's nothing new to me - although I now have lots of new ideas with more experience.
 It really keeps my spirits up to be able to pick even a small amount of healthy salad or other veg that I've grown myself.

-I see so many people complaining on social media about feeling depressed and wish I could show them all that it's far better to focus on what you CAN do - not what you CAN'T!
+I'm seeing so many people complaining on social media about feeling depressed - especially now with the effects of the COVID-19 lockdown restrictions, and wish I could show them all that it's so much better to focus on what you CAN do - not what you CAN'T!
 I also see many folk saying that they need cake or wine to cheer themselves up.
-Frankly - both are the last thing they need - and I speak from experience!
-Cake is full of sugar which gives you an instant high but then makes you feel even more depressed, not long after you've eaten it - and wine does exactly the same if you're drinking much it on a regular basis!
+Frankly - both are the last thing they need - especially right now when we need to be eating as healthily as possible - and I speak from experience!
+Cake is full of sugar which gives you an instant high but then makes you feel even more depressed not long after you've eaten it.
+And wine does exactly the same if you're drinking too much it on a regular basis!
 Both are nice occasionally - but not as a regular salve for one's moods.
-Gardening is one of the best ways to cure depression - with many positive benefits for mental and physical health - so it's far better than trying to give your mood a temporary lift with junk food of alcohol.
-Even if you don't have a garden - or don't want to try gardening just going for a walk in the countryside, breathing fresh air and also inhaling the magic Mycobacterium vaccae in the air is proven to stimulate serotonin production in the brain and lift mood....then try having a glass of kefir which is full of 'good mood'-making, probiotic microbes!
-It works every time - I guarantee it!
+Gardening is one of the best ways to cure depression - with many positive benefits for mental and physical health - so it's far better than trying to give your mood a temporary lift with junk food or alcohol.
+Even if you don't have a garden - or don't want to try gardening - just going for a walk in the countryside, breathing fresh air and at the same time inhaling the magic Mycobacterium vaccae being released from the soil into the air, is proven to stimulate serotonin production in the brain and lift our mood....then try having a glass of kefir which is full of 'good mood'-making, probiotic microbes after you've finished your activity!
+It works every time - I totally guarantee it!

 More than ever this year in particular - I feel so blessed that I have my garden.
 I simply couldn't live without it.
-Not just because it grows so much wonderful produce which I couldn't buy in shops even if I wanted to - but It's also my therapy and my sanctuary from the world and solace for any troubles.
+Not just because it grows so much wonderful produce which I couldn't possibly buy in shops even in a normal year if I wanted to - but this year it's been a real life-saver, and we've been so grateful for all the healthy, fresh produce.
+It's also my therapy, my sanctuary from the world and solace for any troubles.
 Although I have to admit there have been many days in the past when I really had to push myself to get out of the house and do something in the polytunnel - even if some days it was just sitting and planning, because I was in too much pain to do anything else.
 Even when when the weather is bad I can gently work in my polytunnel, but if I don't feel like it - then I can just sit feeling the blessing of the gentle early morning sun on my face and listen to the bumblebees buzzing happily while they enjoy the flowers and the birds singing their hearts out!
-Over the years I have had a couple of occasions when I stared possible paralysis, or even death, in the face - believe me it's so good to be alive, upright and out in the garden on a spring day!
-I always feel so much better after being out there doing something positive - no matter how small a thing it is.
+Over the years I've had a couple of occasions when I stared possible paralysis, or even death, in the face - but believe me it's so good to be alive, upright and out in the garden on a spring day!
+I always feel so much better after being out there doing something positive - no matter how small it is.

-It's truly wonderful to get your hands into the warm, vitally alive earth - to literally 'plug-into' the earths energy.
+It's truly wonderful to get your hands into the warm, vitally alive soil - literally 'plugging-into' the earth's energy.
 I believe that it's a primal human need in all of us to have even a small patch of earth to connect with, to cultivate and to grow some food.
-It's a basic instinct which man has had since time immemorial - and despite our seeming 'modernity' - the effects of thousands of years of evolution can't be erased in what is relatively just a few decades.
-There is no doubt that humans are much healthier both mentally and physically if they have close contact with the earth and can eat food which is naturally-grown in it.
+It's a deep, visceral instinct which man has had since time immemorial.
+Despite our seeming 'modernity' - the effects of many thousands of years of evolution and survival can't be erased in what is relatively just a few decades.
+There is no doubt that humans are much healthier both mentally and physically if they have close contact with the earth and can eat food which has grown naturally in it.
 Healthy food doesn't grow without a healthy soil.
-Growing food for our families is one of the most basic and satisfying things we can do - and no matter what happens I will go on gardening!
-I hope you will too.
+Growing healthy food for our families is one of the most basic and satisfying things we can do - and no matter what happens I shall go on gardening! - I hope you will too.

 In the past, before climate change began, our weather seemed to be a little more predictable - but just as in other areas of life - there's no point thinking about the past except to learn from it and to be prepared for anything!
 We have to deal with the here and now - gardeners now have to think 'on the hoof' and be practical.
 We're going to have to be a lot more flexible with our gardening in the future, be adaptable and find new ways of doing many things - responding and adapting to the unreliable and fickle weather from week to week.
 You can pretty much throw the all old gardening advice books out of the window - that is when it comes to advice about exactly when and precisely how to do things.
 Flexibility is the key from now on.
 I've never slavishly followed the rule books anyway, being something of a rebel!
 I always asked 'why'?
 I read all the basic advice I could in my early days of gardening and then adapted it to my organic way of doing things and also to my particular local climate.
 That flexibility is vital, is something I've learnt from many years of practical experience in various changing gardening situations and locations.
 I call it 'seat of the pants' gardening!

 Basic requirements like the need for proper rotations will never change though - in fact they will become even more necessary and relevant to how we can best utilise our precious soils in the future.
-I find that so many of the new 'experts' these days are giving advice obviously taken directly from often outdated books and not gained from their own practical experience - if they indeed have any!
-In so many cases that's just not relevant any more.
+I find that so many of the new self-declared 'experts' these days are spouting advice obviously taken directly from often outdated books and not gained from their own practical experience.
+In so many cases that advice is just not relevant any more.
 Everything is changing now - and so must we - if we want to keep producing enough good, healthy food for ourselves.
-This year - with unexpected droughts, violent storms and floods happening once again all over the entire planet - it is predicted that food prices will rise even more.
-And that's apart from the undoubted effects which Brexit will have on food prices!
-So it's never been more important to grow our own food - and to do it organically - which is sustainable and helps to mitigate climate change, rather than accelerating it as conventional chemical farming does!
+This year - with unexpected droughts, violent storms and floods happening once again all over the entire planet, and the shortages caused by panic buying, lack of farm workers to harvest crops, and the additional pressures on food chains due to the global pandemic - it is predicted that food prices may rise even more.
+And heaven knows what effects Brexit will have on food prices when it happens, both here and in the UK!
+So it's never been more important to grow our own food - and to do it organically - which is sustainable and helps to mitigate climate change - rather than accelerating it as conventional chemical farming does!

-After a very dry spring here again - later on in the year we may well have to cope with even worse drought again like last year - but organic soils are much more resistant to the stresses of extreme weather conditions due to their high humus content, so they tend to cope much better.
-The humus organic soils contain acts as a buffer almost like a sponge - absorbing water and cushioning plant roots against extremes of both floods and drought.
+After a very dry spring here again, with only a couple of hours rain in weeks now - later on in the year we may well have to cope with an even worse drought again than last year - but organic soils are much more resistant to the stresses of extreme weather conditions due to their high humus content, so they always tend to cope much better.
+The humus which organic soils contain acts as a buffer almost like a sponge - absorbing water and cushioning plant roots against extremes of both floods and drought.
 Humus also fixes carbon in the soil which helps to offset climate change.
-In areas where soils have been degraded and topsoil lost through many years of chemical farming, rainfall just runs off the compacted dead mineral dust that passes for soil - causing flooding - instead of soaking into the humus-rich, moisture retentive sponge that a good organic soil should be.
+In areas where soils have been degraded and topsoil lost through many years of chemical farming, rainfall just runs off the compacted dead mineral dust that passes for soil - causing flooding, instead of soaking into the humus-rich, moisture retentive sponge that a good organic soil should be.
 All plants grow far more healthily, withstand stress far better and are more naturally disease-resistant in a living, well-nurtured and properly structured, organic soil.

 The many advantages of 'raised', 'deep' or 'lazy' (aka no-dig) beds